jpier2012/jpier2012.github.io/_posts/2019-08-16-beyond_the_horizon.markdown

 ---

 With only 4 weeks left at Flatiron, I've found myself feeling bittersweet about graduation.
 It's already been 4 months since my first lecture back in April and I'm now facing the reality that I'll be "officially" looking for a job soon.
-Although I'll no longer be attending lectures or working through labs, I look forward to continued learning as I build my career.
+4 projects down, only 1 to go, with React being the final step in the development process.

-I'm secure with the idea that it's likely I'll be working with JavaScript, Ruby, Rails, or all of the above for the next several years.
+I'm content with the idea that I'll be working with JavaScript, Ruby, Rails, React, or all of the above for the next several years.

 But, the software development industry is ever-changing!
 Inevitably, the development demands of the modern world will shift as technology continues to advance.
 So, I'm certainly not worried about my newfound skills becoming obsolete anytime soon, however, I can't help but wonder what the next step will be once I've gotten some experience under my belt.